-Sancus BMS Group Limited and its subsidiaries (“Sancus”) arrange and administer loans, connecting funders with borrowers and providing a framework for the payment and collection of monies.
+Sancus Group Holdings Limited and its subsidiaries (“Sancus”) arrange and administer loans, connecting funders with borrowers and providing a framework for the payment and collection of monies.
 In the UK, Sancus Funding Limited is authorised by the Financial Conduct Authority (“FCA”) to carry out the regulated activity of operating an electronic platform in relation to lending (commonly referred to as marketplace lending).

 Sancus is committed to full transparency and open communication.
 It seeks to ensure that those who participate in loans through the Sancus platform (“Co-Funders”) have access to all necessary information in order to make an informed decision whether to participate in a particular loan opportunity to a prospective borrower (“Borrower”).
 Sancus does not provide financial, legal, tax or other advice to Co-Funders or Borrowers or give any assurance as to the suitability of a loan to their financial situation.

 Before participating in a loan, Co-Funders should review the following information, together with the Co-Funder Terms & Conditions and Risk Warning (below).

 - Loan Agreement: By participating in a loan opportunity through the Sancus platform, Co-Funders are entering into a loan agreement with the relevant Borrower.
 Co-Funders’ capital is at risk if a Borrower is unable to repay.
 Unlike deposit accounts with banks, Co-Funder loans are not protected by government compensation schemes (such as the Financial Services Compensation Scheme in the UK).